admin@huanduytech.com +86-755-89998295

 How Much Power Does a 12V 100Ah LiFePO4 Battery Actually Provide?

 While the theoretical storage of this battery is 1.2 kWh, the "effective power" it actually delivers depends on several key factors.
-Compared to Lead-Acid batteries, LiFePO4 (Lithium Iron Phosphate) is far more efficient at releasing energy.
+Compared to Lead-Acid batteries, LiFePO4 is far more efficient at releasing energy.

 1. Theoretical vs. Usable Capacity